show-karma/karma-gap-sdk/readme.md

 > This example can be followed for any kind of attestation that comes later, such as adding milestone to grant, add grant to project, add members to project, and also to update Project, Grant, and Community details.
 It's also available when approving/rejecting/completing a milestone: if any of those operations is done twice, the latest one will remain.

+After any kind of attestation, the SDK will bind UIDs to the objects so it can be accessed after the attestation is done.
+For example, if you run the project attestation with all its dependents, you'll be able to get the attestation UID of the project, the details, grants, milestones, and so on.

 ### Revoking an attestation

 As every object returned by the `Fetcher` is also an `Attestation`, to revoke any attestation the developer will only need to call `attestation.revoke`: